Your financial planner gets paid even if your account loses value, what a deal!

 Is that fair?
-I suppose it is but it would depend on what the assets were invested in and what benefits or services are being provided.
+I suppose it is, but it would depend on what the assets were invested in and what benefits or services are being provided.
 In some accounts, a mutual fund could have been selected as an investment choice; mutual funds contain some level of fee.
-Add that fee to any assets under management fee and it really adds up.
-According to Morningstar (a research firm dealing with financial information www.morningstar.com) the average mutual fund in American has fees of 1.28% (not including sales charges).
-Add that to any assets under management fee and it can become a huge drain on future account values.
+Add that fee to any assets under management fee, and it adds up.
+According to Morningstar (a research firm dealing with financial information www.morningstar.com), the average mutual fund in American has fees of 1.28% (not including sales charges).
+Add that to any assets under management fee, and it can become a huge drain on future account values.

 Deciding whether to “hire” a professional advisor is strictly dependent on what your goals are and at what level of involvement you wish to be.
 If you are satisfied with your account performance and expenses, then it is a wise choice.

 With the introduction of new ways to manage money such as ROBO advisors which are only computers running algorithms, the need for fees can become an important question.
-Does you advisor know more than the computer?
-Does you advisor offer you more services, services that re important to you?
+Does your advisor know more than the computer?
+Does your advisor offer you more services, services that are important to you?
 Once again, it all depends.

 The Future: Sadly the future is delivering to us a model that will have less and less human interaction.
-Recently Charles Schwab introduced a next generation ROBO advisor that they state will substantially lower fees and expenses.
-Their model will clearly be able to manage any amount of money for anyone at any level simply by understanding your financial situation, your timeline and your goals.
+Recently Charles Schwab introduced a next-generation ROBO advisor that they state will substantially lower fees and expenses.
+Their model will be able to manage any amount of money for anyone at any level simply by understanding your financial situation, your timeline, and your goals.
 How does that compare to your current situation?

-One possibility is to decide to invest in the entirety of the stock market, these are called Indexed Funds.
-There are numerous choices and by doing so you are not relying on your broker or his/her advice, you are merely buying the average of the entirety of the market.
+One possibility is to decide to invest in the entirety of the stock market; these are called Indexed Funds.
+There are numerous choices ,and by doing so you are not relying on your broker or his/her advice, you are merely buying the average of the entirety of the market.
 Does that make sense?
-Once again it all depends, it depends on your goals and your personal situation.
+Once again it all depends; it depends on your goals and your situation.

 My advice?
 Simple, do a complete evaluation of your invested assets.
-Next find out what your complete fee and expense situation is.
+Next, find out what your entire fee and expense situation is.
 Compare your assets with your personal timeline and measure that to your desired goals?
 Sound simple?
-It does sound simple but in reality it is not.
-It takes time and it takes insight into your goals.
-One possible solution is to hire for a few hours a “fee only” based financial advisor who can help you with the right questions and the right direction.
-Once a plan is made, he would not earn any commission and you can invest yourself without anion charging you for an asset under management fee.
+It does sound simple, but in reality, it is not.
+It takes time, and it takes an insight into your goals.
+One possible solution is to hire for a few hours a “fee-only” based financial advisor who can help you with the right questions and the right direction.
+Once a plan is made, he would not earn any commission, and you can invest yourself without anion charging you for an asset under management fee.
 Finding an advisor is not difficult, here is a link: https://www.napfa.org/